 Voices from HOME is a community-based oral history project coordinated by the Thompson Free Library and funded by a grant from the Maine Community Foundation.
 Our partners include participating community members and organizations including the Commons at Central Hall, Cooperative Extension Piscataquis County, and the Dover-Foxcroft Historical Society.

-Each month, Voices from HOME will host a recording event on a different theme at locations around the Heart of Maine region.
-We will provide recording equipment and interview guides to help you conduct a brief oral history interview with a family member, friend, or neighbor.
+Each month, Voices from HOME hosts a recording event on a different theme at locations around the Heart of Maine region (Piscataquis County and neighboring communities).
+We provide recording equipment and interview guides to help you conduct a brief oral history interview with a family member, friend, or neighbor.
 With permission, your recording will be stored at the Thompson Free Library and shared via our online archive.

 We hope that Voices from HOME grows to include other libraries and cultural heritage organizations across the Heart of Maine region.
 If you are interested in participating as an individual or organization, please contact Greta or Michelle at the Thompson Free Library.